Non-locally modular regular types in classifiable theories: Constructible, minimal models over realizations of non-locally modular types

-The following is the main result of this section.
+The following strengthening, obviating the requirements that $M$ be countable and $M\subseteq_{na} \C$, is the main result of this section.

-\begin{Theorem} Suppose that $T$ is classifiable and $M$ is any model.
-If $p\in S(M)$ is regular but not locally modular and $b$ is any realization of $p$ then every model $N$ containing $M$ that is dominated by $b$ over $M$ is both constructible and minimal over $Mb$. \end{Theorem}
+\begin{Theorem} Let $M$ be any model of a classifiable theory $T$.
+If $p\in S(M)$ is regular but not locally modular and $b$ is any realization of $p$ then every model $N$ containing $Mb$ that is dominated by $b$ over $M$ is both constructible and minimal over $Mb$. \end{Theorem}